 While being generally useful (as they prevent some apps from harming your system) these requirements may influence functionality of applications that need low-level system access.
 In order to comply with these rules we’ve removed a few features from the Mac App Store edition of DaisyDisk.

 Here’s a complete list of differences between two editions of DaisyDisk:

 |macOS Yosemite (10.10)

 |Updates via||Built-in updater||Mac App Store|

 1Legacy versions for macOS 10.5—10.9 are available.

 2Legacy versions for macOS 10.6—10.9 are selected automatically by the Mac App Store, depending on your current macOS version.

 If you are our customer from the Mac App Store, you can get the stand-alone license for free.

-If you migrate to the stand-alone version, you can use the both versions side by side, or delete one of them to avoid confusion (recommended).
-You can freely reinstall and delete either of the two versions at any time.
+If you migrate to the stand-alone edition, you can use the both editions side by side, or delete one of them to avoid confusion (recommended).
+You can freely reinstall and delete either of the two editions at any time.

 If you’re wondering about a migration in the opposite direction (from a purchased stand-alone license to the Mac App Store) note that it’s technically impossible without re-purchasing.
 Also such migration doesn’t make much sense for most people due to the limitations of the Mac App Store.